GRS technology puts the dirt to work in buried arch bridge solutions.

-How GRS technology works
+How GRS buried arch bridge technology works

 1. Anchor Rods – The soil arch structure is connected to the GRS soil mass composite with soil anchor rods.
 The anchor rods ensure the soil bridge structure maintains shape during backfilling.

 2. GRS – Closely spaced geotextile between layers of compacted backfill act to confine the soil particles.